 "For the Son of Man has come to seek and to save that which was lost” (Luke 19:10).

 Despite all that the tempter offered to our Lord, He remained faithful to God's will.
-Our Lord Jesus Christ did not surrender to Satan, not even for all the riches of the world (Matt.
+Our Lord Jesus Christ did not surrender to Satan, not even for all the world's riches (Matt.
 16:26).
 Instead, Jesus rebuked Satan by paraphrasing Deuteronomy 10:20.

 "Thou shalt fear Jehovah thy God; him shalt thou serve" (Matt.
 4:10).

 By serving God, Jesus received all authority in heaven and earth instead of what Satan offered Him (Matt.
 28:18).
-Let us always be faithful to God rather than to Satan lest we perish!
+Let us always be faithful to God rather than Satan, lest we perish!
 (Romans 6:23).

 "Then the devil leaveth him; and behold, angels came and ministered unto him" (Matt.
 4:11).

-Luke adds more regarding the tempting of Jesus:
+Luke adds more regarding the temptation of Jesus:

 "And when the devil had completed every temptation, he departed from him for a season."
 (Luke 4:13)

 As we can see, Satan ultimately failed to thwart Jesus' mission in putting stumbling blocks in His way.
-His mission was the redemption of mankind.
+Jesus' mission was man's redemption.

 "For the Son of man came to seek and to save that which was lost" (Luke 4:13).